bujosa/.bujosa/README.md

 > How’s it going?
 I hope everything is fine and that you are taking care of the covid 😷

- This is Bujosa I'm from Dominican Republic 🇩🇴 I love to solve problems and study new things. ⚡
+ This is Bujosa I'm from AnyWHERE 🇩🇴 I love to solve problems and study new things. ⚡

 👨‍💻 I do: